nginxinc/nginx-openid-connect/README.md

   > Note:
   >
-  > - Sample 1. frontend.conf: landing page starts OIDC flow without a login/logout button
+  > - 1.
+Basic Example.
+Landing page starts OIDC flow without a login button
+  >
-  > - Sample 2. frontend_backend_sample_v2.conf
+  > - 2.
+Advanced Example.
+Landing page, login/logout button to start/finish OIDC workflow
   >   - Landing page with `login` button
   >   - `login` button to start OIDC flow by validating `id token` with the JWK of IdP.
   >   - Landing page calls the `/userinfo` endpoint to show user information by validating `access token` with the JWK of IdP.